Extracting high-order cosmological information in galaxy surveys with power spectra: Introduction

 The science driver for massive galaxy spectroscopic surveys is to extract cosmological information from the clustering of galaxies in the past lightcone.
-Baryon acoustic oscillations (BAO)\cite{BAO98}, formed in the early Universe due to interactions between photons and baryons under pressure and gravity, yield a special clustering pattern of galaxies around a characteristic comoving scale around $150$ Mpc.
+Baryon acoustic oscillations (BAO)\cite{BAO98}, formed in the early Universe due to interactions between photons and baryons under pressure and gravity, yield a special clustering pattern of galaxies around a characteristic comoving scale around $150$ Mpc, which is one of key probes for dark energy\cite{DE1,DE2}.
 The increasing size of galaxy redshift surveys over the decade $2000$-$2010$ led ultimately to a $5\sigma$ detection of BAO by the Baryon Oscillation Spectroscopic Survey (BOSS)\cite{BOSS}.
 This enabled the BAO to be used as an accurate {\it standard ruler} to measure the geometry of the Universe and constrain the cosmic expansion history.
 A compilation of results from the Sloan Digital Sky Survey (SDSS) galaxy survey recently demonstrated the power of this technique\cite{eBOSSDR16}.

 The BAO feature is generally blurred by the nonlinear evolution of the Universe reducing its strength as a standard ruler, and various reconstruction methods have been developed to sharpen the BAO peak by undoing the nonlinear evolution of the density field.
 The commonly used Lagrangian reconstruction, for example, linearises the density field by shifting the galaxies using the displacement field \cite{recon07,recon12,reconLag}, while for the Eulerian reconstruction, manipulation is performed at the field level without moving the galaxies\cite{reconEuler}.